Luigi-PastorePica/w4111-Databases/HW_Assignments/HW1_Template/README.md

 ## How CSVDataTable works:

-The methods ending in _by_template(template, ...) iterate over the entirety of the list self._rows looking to match the pattern given in their respective template argument.
+- The methods ending in _by_template(template, ...) iterate over the entirety of the list self._rows looking to match the pattern given in their respective template argument.
 In turn, the matching in each iteration is done by the method matches_template(row, template)

-matches_template(row, template), where row and template are dictionaries, iterates over the elements of row looking for key-value matches with template.
+- matches_template(row, template), where row and template are dictionaries, iterates over the elements of row looking for key-value matches with template.

-The methods ending in _by_primary_key(key_fields, ...) and _by_key(key_fields, ...) internally use their _by_template
+- The methods ending in _by_primary_key(key_fields, ...) and _by_key(key_fields, ...) internally use their _by_template
 counterparts for matching.
 The _generate_template(key_fields) method returns a template that can then be used as an argument for the corresponding _by_template method.

-_generate_template(key_fields) uses the key_fields argument (a list of key values) and the CSVDataTable object's instance variable self.data.key_columns (a list of the columns that comprise the primary key for the table) to generate a dictionary.
+- _generate_template(key_fields) uses the key_fields argument (a list of key values) and the CSVDataTable object's instance variable self.data.key_columns (a list of the columns that comprise the primary key for the table) to generate a dictionary.
 The dictionary generated is returned and it can be used as a template for a query.
 While there is no provided way to check the formatting of key_fields is correct, the function _check_key_fields_length(key_fields) checks that the length of key_fields matches the length of self.data.key_columns and raises a ValueError in case the do not match; in this way at least length mismatches can be easily identified.

-insert(new_record), where new_record is a dictionary containing the key-value pairings for all the columns of self._rows.
+- insert(new_record), where new_record is a dictionary containing the key-value pairings for all the columns of self._rows.
 The values can be '' (empty strings).
 This method simply appends the dictionary to the end of the list self._rows.
 Then, it reorders the list based on the table's first column.
+Please note that **trying to insert a record with a primary key (key_columns) that is already present in the table will not work**.
+The method will print a warning and the new record will be discarded.

-_validate_template_and_fields(template, field_list) validates its arguments.
+- _validate_template_and_fields(template, field_list) validates its arguments.
 The method creates a set containing all column names of the CSVDataTable instance.
 Then, it also creates independent sets for the elements in template.keys() and field_list.
 After that, it checks whether the smaller sets are a subset of the one containing all the columns of the instance.
 This method is used in all _by_template methods to avoid the confusion that could be caused by potentially more obscure errors raised by underlying modules.
 Code for this method was provided by Dr. Donal Ferguson (see notes below)

+_check_for_duplicates(new_record) checks the entire table in the calling CSVDataTable instance for primary key duplicates.

 ### Notes on CSVDataTable.py:

-CSVDataTable.insert() is highly inefficient at this point.
+insert() is highly inefficient at this point.
 It currently has to copy the entire contents of self._rows in order to sort the table.

+_check_for_duplicates() is only used in insert().
+Because of the current implementation of the class (no indexing), using this method in _load() or add_rows() would be highly inefficient.
+Therefore, it is assumed that the CSV file being imported into the CSVDataTable instance has no primary key (key_columns) duplicates.

 find_by_template() looks a bit messy.
 I have left in the code a different, commented-out version of the function.
 This alternate version does not work properly for an unknown reason; however, I left it because if it is made to work, I